1. Spend nothing but time

 4. Buy local

-If you are in a position to buy a gift, many businesses have turned to online stores so you could snap up a thoughtful gift without even leaving the house, and potentially support a local business at the same time.
 Something small from one of her favourite shops might be a nice gesture – a bag of coffee from her local coffee shop, some hand crafted jewellery or a beautiful candle from local designers you’ve seen previously at markets.
-Also consider activities she might be able to do at home while social distancing measures are in place.
+Also consider activities she might be able to continue doing once the day is over.
 Maybe she’s always wanted to start a hobby, so it could be the perfect time to put together a hamper of art supplies, knitting necessities or some garden goodies that she can potter with.

 5. Organise a voucher

-A night away or brunch might have been on the cards, but while you might not be able to enjoy it on the day, buying a voucher is a great IOU option that could also help keep a business open in the long run.
-Look into some options with her favourite restaurant or café, or see if you can arrange a future session with her hair dresser so she has something to look forward to.
+Whether it's a night away, a treatment or food related, buying a voucher is a great option that can also help support small businesses.
+Look into some options with her favourite restaurant or café, or pre-pay a future session with her hair dresser so she has something to look forward to.
 You could also arrange for take away or delivery on the day and treat the family to a picnic brunch at home or decorate the table for a special meal together.

 6. Make a donation